 So many people plan to either extend their visa or to come back in the future, if this is the case for you then you need to bear this in mind as any notes made against your record will likely be used as part of any future application for a visa to the UK.
 The Home Office take people's immigration history very seriously when deciding their future and you should bear this in mind whenever you do anything that may contravene your visa.
 The Home Office have made significant strides in record keeping and your past will almost certainly catch up to you if you have overstayed in the past.

 Your rights will I depend upon who is with you in the country.
-If you are with your family then you may have some option to remain in the country but is very important that you speak to us and also the Home Office at the earliest possible opportunity.
+If you are with your family then you may have some option to remain in the country but is very important that you speak to experienced immigration lawyers and also the Home Office at the earliest possible opportunity.
 Waiting after you've overstayed is not going to help the situation whatsoever, it is often far easier to help people whose visas are close to ending as opposed the ones who already have - please always bear this in mind it's very very very important.